octokit/rest.js/Readme.md

 This will print the last generated value (the result of `very`) on the console.

-### Driver: toArray(callback)
+### Driver: toArray([breakOnError=true], callback)

-Perform the iteration until the generator's source either returns `async.STOP` or indicates an error.
+Perform the iteration until the generator's source either returns `async.STOP`.
+If `breakOnError` is true the iteration is stopped on the first error.
+Otherwise the iteration continues and all errors are collected in an error array.
 An array of all generated values is passed to the callback.

     async.list([1, 8, 3, 5])
         .map(function odd(item, next) {
             next(err, item * 10)
         })
-        .toArray(function(err, arr) {
+        .toArray(function(err, values) {
-            console.log(arr)
+            console.log(values)
         })

 The last callback will be called with arr set to [10, 80, 30, 50].